OSGeo/gdal/gdal/doc/source/sponsors/index.rst

            :target: https://www.planet.com

-- Gold level:
+- Silver level:

-  .. _gold-sponsors:
+  .. _silver-sponsors:
   .. container:: horizontal-logos

     ..
 Note: they will appear in randomized order in HTML